-The FCO advise against all travel to western and central Mindanao and the Sulu archipelago because of terrorist activity and clashes between the military and insurgent groups.
-The FCO advise against all but essential travel to the remainder of Mindanao (excluding Camiguin, Dinagat and Siargao Islands) due to the threat of terrorism.
+The FCDO advises against all travel to western and central Mindanao and the Sulu archipelago because of terrorist activity and clashes between the military and insurgent groups.
+The FCDO advises against all but essential travel to the remainder of Mindanao (excluding Camiguin, Dinagat and Siargao Islands) due to the threat of terrorism.
 See Terrorism

 It’s likely that terrorist groups continue to plan kidnap operations against western nationals, both on land and at sea.
 This is particularly acute in Mindanao and the Sulu archipelago.
 See Kidnapping

 Martial law was lifted across Mindanao on 1 January 2020.
 Monitor media reporting and follow the instructions of local authorities.

 You can drive in the Philippines on a valid UK driving licence for up to 90 days.
 If you’re planning to hire a car, check with your car hire company for information on their requirements before you travel.
 If you’re staying longer than 90 days, you should apply for a local licence.
 You can find more information on the application process on the Land Transportation Office website.

 Accidents can happen, mainly due to poor road conditions, dangerous driving and non-enforcement of traffic laws.
 Observe the speed limit, be cautious around motorbikes and scooters, and if possible avoid driving at night or during adverse weather conditions.
 Make sure you have adequate insurance.